We Align with You

 “In addition, we always do the right thing for clients,” Kirk adds.
 “I’ve heard other vendors refer to Risk International as ‘a bunch of Boy Scouts.’
 Know what?
 They’re right.
 From our chairman throughout our entire firm, we serve with honor, courage and humility.
 It truly isn’t about us, and I am proud to serve with this team.”

 I’m a guy who really enjoys numbers.
 For as long as I can remember – even probably back to first grade — I’ve liked math, analysis, and figuring things out with numbers.
 And that passion stayed with me my entire career.

-I joined Risk International in 2013 as vice president of finance and administration at the company’s corporate headquarters.
+I joined Risk International in 2013 as vice president of finance and administration at the company’s corporate headquarters and was named CFO in 2017.
 In this capacity, I have responsibility for all financial reporting, financial planning & analysis, and treasury.
 I also lead the human resources and information technology departments, and address all general administrative matters for the organization.

 Prior to joining Risk International, I held a variety of senior financial roles — CFO, director of finance and administration, director of financial planning & analysis, controller – amassing more than 15 years of experience in these and other finance and accounting disciplines.
 That decade and a half were spent in utility construction, manufacturing, retail and service organizations up to $200 million in size and involved multi-national companies that provided me with important international exposure.
 I also have experience in acquisitions, on both the acquired and acquiring sides of the table.

 I was previously the treasurer of a charitable educational foundation with 501(c)(3) tax exempt status.
 When not working you’ll find me spending time with my spouse and two children, or somewhere in nature being an avid outdoorsman.
 I hold a Masters of Business Administration degree, as well as a Bachelor’s degree in accounting and a minor in economics.

 Area Vice President